XilinJia/Podcini/README.md

 ### Podcast/Episode

-* A new share notes menu option on various episode views
+* New share notes menu option on various episode views
 * Feed info view offers a link for direct search of feeds related to author

 ### Online feed